AtmaVichara/checks-for-understanding/module-2/backend/week_four.md

 2. What’s the difference between a session and a cookie?
 * A session is like a cookie in that it is data stored while a user is sending requests to the server, but unlike a cookie, a session is stored server side.
 3. What’s a flash and when do you want to use flashes?
+* A flash is a special part of the session where data will only be available in the next request.
+This is useful for handling alerts and messages to the user (logging in, editing, creating, deleting, etc.)
 4. Why do people say “HTTP is stateless”?
 * Even though multiple requests can be processed by a server, the responses have no knowledge of previous responses.
 They are their own.
 5. What’s authentication?
 Explain.